 In this improved code:

-This way, the rendered HTML code will be extremely compact, and there will be no additional blank lines between list items.
+In this way, the rendered HTML code will become extremely compact, and there will no longer be extra blank lines between list items.

 <ul>{%- for item in archives -%}